brosenan/neutrino/type-classes.md

 Type variable T2 cannot be inferred in this context.
 ```

+### Parametric Classes as Type Relations

-The inference of types in a declaration can either be direct (i.e., the type variables in the return type also appear in the argument types), or indirect through [parametric classes](#parametric-classes).
+The inference of types in a declaration can either be direct (i.e., the type variables in the return type also appear in the argument types), or indirect through _parametric classes_.

+If we consider a regular (non-parametric) type-class to be a _set_ of types, a parametric class can be seen as a [relation](https://en.wikipedia.org/wiki/Finitary_relation) between types.

 Consider class `c` which takes a type parameter.
-The declaration `T1 : c(T2)` defines a relationship between types `T1` and `T2`.
+The term `T1 : c(T2)` defines a relationship between types `T1` and `T2`.
 This relationship can be stated as _for any type `T1` there exists type `T2` such that `T1` is an instance of `c(T2)`_.
 Instance definitions for class `c` must then make sure this assertion holds.
 For example, the following instance definition does not compile because it does not specify `T2`.

 ```prolog
 class T1 : c(T2) where {